 A good trick for using up more of the fruit and vegetables you grow at home is to eat more of them.
 It’s actually not a trick at all and may seem rather obvious.
 But if you have a lot of spare produce, just add more to your plate, and eat it instead of something else.

-It’s far better for you to have most of the items on your lunch or dinner plate fruit or vegetable related, and only have a small amount of meat (especially if it’s processed), so by taking double the amount of healthy food as you would normally have and forgoing something else that might not be quite as healthy, you are not only using up what you grew, but you’re being healthier too.
+It’s far better for you to have most of the items on your lunch or dinner plate fruit or vegetable related, and only have a small amount of meat (especially processed foods).
+So by taking double the amount of healthy food as you would normally have and forgoing something else that might not be quite as healthy, you are not only using up what you grew, but you’re being healthier too.

 3 – Switch Ingredients